Harrogate Psychological Services

 I also have a special interest in Attention-Deficit

 symptoms often overlap with ADHD to impact executive

 I offer free video (or phone) consultations for new clients.
 This allows us to get a sense of what it might be like to work together and answer any general or specific questions you might have about therapy, my practice, your goals, etc. Please check out my pages for individual or relationship counselling for further information.

 I am exclusively using video and phone for all sessions due to the ongoing COVID-19 pandemic.

 While I am currently accepting new clients, please note that all no-cost and low-cost (under $100/hour) spaces are full.
 I am unfortunately unable to offer a waitlist for these spaces at this time.

 I am a proponent of harm reduction practices.
 My role (as I see it) is to assist clients through the process of finding or creating more sustainable, long-term supports if that is their goal or would be helpful.
 It is never my job to shame, dismiss or minimize anyone's coping strategies.

 I am also part of a collective that produces and facilitates weekend workshops on understanding and living with ADHD.
 Our next workshop dates are November 2022 and January 2023.
 Please contact me for more details.

 My main approach is feminist therapy, which boils down to:

 1) You are the expert on your experiences, and it's not my job to "fix" you.
 You're not broken!
 I provide a space where we can work together to figure out priorities as well as set goals and decide how to move forward.
-Together, we will find a way to support you that works best for you.
+Together, we will find a way to support your healing journey that works best for you.

-3) I actively interrogate my whiteness, my internalized white supremacy and perspectives, and work to de-centre whiteness both as part of my practice and my way of being in the world.
+3) I actively interrogate my whiteness, my internalization of white supremacist capitalist patriarchy frameworks, and work to dismantle these both as part of my practice and my way of being in the world.
 This includes reckoning with and divesting from the social contract of whiteness by dismantling my relationship to and engagement with this framework.